-5. Do you have the energy/money/time to complete the home improvements necessary to attract a better price for the home you’re currently living in?
+5. Do you have the energy/money/time to complete the home improvements necessary to attract a better price for your home?

-6. Do you own your house outright or are you still paying off the mortgage – and how does this affect your downsizing options?
+6. Do you own your house outright or are you still paying off the mortgage.
+How does this affect your downsizing options?

-Downsizing in retirement to improve your lifestyle can work out quite well if you consider all the practical, financial and emotional aspects and seek expert advice.
-Getting a good price for your home can help free up money for travel and sensible investments, and a move into a new place that’s cheaper, simpler to maintain and more suited to your long-term plans can help your retirement nest egg last longer.
+Downsizing in retirement to improve your lifestyle can work out well.
+However, make sure you consider all the practical, financial, and emotional implications and seek expert advice.
+Getting a good price for your home can help free up money for travel and sensible investments, while moving into a new place that’s cheaper and simpler to maintain can help your retirement nest egg last longer.

-Retirees who have built up a comfortable level of financial security from investment property, home equity, superannuation, an inheritance or money in the bank want to make sure they make the most of this capital so it helps them down the track.
-So when a too-good-to-be-true investment opportunity comes along, sometimes it can be very tempting to jump in with both feet.
+Retirees who have built up a comfortable level of financial security from investment property, home equity, superannuation, an inheritance or money in the bank want to make the most of this capital so it helps them down the track.
+So, when a too-good-to-be-true investment opportunity comes along, sometimes it can be very tempting to jump in with both feet.

-Older Australians are a prime target for investment scammers offering ‘amazing returns’ and ‘guaranteed profits’.
-These tricksters are very skilled at separating people from their hard-earned cash so always do your research, consult the experts and take your time before making any serious investment decision.
-ASIC (Australian Securities and Investment Commission) has a handy MoneySmart website that offers solid advice on how to avoid investment scams, as well as other useful information to help retirees manage their finances.
+Older Australians are a prime target for investment scammers offering ‘amazing returns’ and ‘guaranteed profits.’
+These people are very skilled at separating people from their hard-earned cash, so always do your research.
+Consult the experts and take your time before making any serious investment decision.
+ASIC (Australian Securities and Investment Commission) has a handy MoneySmart website that offers advice on how to avoid investment scams, as well as other useful information to help retirees manage their finances.
 A bad investment can certainly become the ‘hidden retirement cost’ that you never planned for, so be careful!

 The cost of travel

-Unless you’re the stay-at-home type, chances are you’re going to be doing a lot more travelling as a retiree than you did when you were working the 9-5 grind.
-And the costs of all those Buenos Aires hotel rooms, epic train journeys across Europe and 14-hour flights to wherever can really add up in a hurry.
-That’s why you should work out your ‘yearly travelling budget’ as a component of your financial plans for retirement.
-Travel is one of the easiest retirement costs to underestimate, so make sure you’ve fully allowed for it in the context of your long-term retirement goals.
+Unless you’re the stay-at-home type, chances are you’ll be travelling more than you did when you were working.
+And these travel expenses can add up in a hurry.
+That’s why you should work out your ‘yearly travel budget’ as a component of your financial plans for retirement.
+Travel is one of the easiest retirement costs to underestimate.
+Make sure you’ve fully allowed for it in the context of your long-term retirement goals.

 If you’ve planned ahead for your retirement, paying for holidays shouldn’t be a problem.
-Just remember that many people spend a lot more on their vacations than they originally expect to – because the opportunities to over-spend are everywhere.
+Just remember that many people spend a lot more on their vacations than they originally intended.
+Opportunities to over-spend are everywhere.

 Reduce retirement costs by easing into retirement gradually

 For some people, going from full-time time employment to a life of perpetual leisure can be a tough emotional adjustment.
 But retirement doesn’t have to be all-or-nothing.
-Semi-retirement is an option that gives you lots of flexibility and lets you tackle the prospect of full-on retirement at your own pace and on your own terms – while providing some ongoing income.
+Semi-retirement is an option that gives you lots of flexibility.
+It lets you tackle the prospect of full-on retirement at your own pace, while providing some ongoing income.

-For you, semi-retirement might mean working in your chosen industry but with reduced hours and/or lessened responsibilities.
-It might mean starting up your own part-time business or enjoying a hobby that brings in some extra cash.
-Or it might mean working from home doing something that makes a profit, gives you personal fulfilment and keeps you from getting bored.
+Semi-retirement might mean working in your chosen industry but with reduced hours and/or lessened responsibilities, or might mean starting up your own part-time business or enjoying a hobby that brings in some extra cash.
+It could also mean working from home doing something that makes a profit, gives you personal fulfilment and keeps you from getting bored.